Ishaan282/CulinaryCrafts-food-app/readme.md

 ### Backend
 1. Open the `server` folder in your code editor.
 2. Run `npm install` to install the project dependencies.
-3. Create a `.env` file in the `server` folder and add your MongoDB connection string:
+3. Create a `.env` file in the `server` folder and add your MongoDB/Gemini API connection string:
     ```
     MONGODB_URI=your_mongodb_connection_string
     ```